auth0/docs/articles/architecture-scenarios/_includes/_profile-mgmt/_introduction.md

 Alternatively, you can use the Auth0 Dashboard to [manage aspects of a user’s profile](users/guides/manage-users-using-the-dashboard).
 Managing a user’s profile via the Auth0 Dashboard is more of an administrative provision and **should not** be used for self-serviced profile management in a production environment.
 However, the interface provided by the Dashboard can be extremely useful during development as it provides a quick and simple way of manipulating a user’s profile information.

 <% if (platform === "b2b") { %>
 If you need to provide a way for your customers to have an administrator manage their own users when they are storing those credentials in your system, you can either build something yourself or use an Auth0 Extension.
 See [Admin Portal](#admin-portal) for more information.

+If you have an application with multiple organizations, in addition to administering the users within an organization, it will be necessary to create entirely new organizations and decommission old organizations.
+See [Organization Admin Porta](/#organization-admin-portal) for some options to accomplish this.
 <%  } %>

 ::: panel Get Started with Auth0 Video